dibyom/plumbing/tekton/ci/interceptors/add-pr-body/README.md

 # Add PR Body

 This folder contains two implementaions of the same interceptor that enriches the payload of an incoming request with the JSON representation of a pull request as returned by the GitHub API.

-# Add PR Body Cluster Interceptor
+## Add PR Body Cluster Interceptor

 This implementation uses the ClusterInterceptor interface.
 It adds the PR body under the `extensions.add-pr-body.pull-request-body` field.

-## Interface
+### Cluster Interceptor Interface

 `add-pr-body` expects the URL to the PR representation to be included in the incoming Interceptor Request as follows: